 Skip to main content

-Creating a Bundle from an OpenTofu Module
+Create a Bundle from an OpenTofu Module

-This guide provides step-by-step instructions on how to create a new bundle in Massdriver from an existing OpenTofu module.
 Be sure to complete the prerequisites in order to complete this guide.

 Step 1: Create a New Massdriver Bundle